 The average for the home and gift industry which includes greeting cards is between £80-300.

 Carriage paid means free shipping.
 I don't know about you but I often spend a little bit extra if it means not having to pay for shipping?
 Retailers are exactly the same, many absolutely hate paying for carriage as it feels like paying for nothing so by setting a carriage paid limit you are encouraging retailers to increase their order value with you.

 If a stockist place an order that is slightly under carriage paid, get in touch and ask them if they would like to add to their order before sending it as most of the time they will and you then make more sales.

 The amount is usually around twice as much as your minimum order which means the average is somewhere between £150-£500 depending on how bulky your products is.
-It's important to point out that this is for UK mainland only.
-It cost a lot more to ship to the channel island and northern and southern Ireland.
+It's important to point out that this is for the UK mainland only.
+It costs a lot more to ship to the channel islands and northern and southern Ireland.

 You will also have to set your carriage, average in the industry is between £5-15 I would say.